-In 2006/07 we placed reliance on assignments carried out by Internal Audit in the following areas:-
+In 2007/08 we placed reliance on assignments carried out by Internal Audit in the following areas:-

-- SUMS audit and audit of FES returns. - Staffing issues (Payroll)
+- SUMS audit and audit of FES returns - Bursary, Hardship and Childcare funds audits

-5.5 Systems of Internal Control
+4.14 Systems of Internal Control

-The respective responsibilities of the College and ourselves as auditors and a summary of the systems covered during the year, are set out at Appendix 2.

-Through the results of our own testing, and our reliance on areas examined by Internal Audit, we have concluded that the fundamental key financial systems of the College are operating satisfactorily.
+- The respective responsibilities of the College and ourselves as auditors and a summary of the systems covered during the year, are set out at Appendix 2. - Through the results of our own testing, and our reliance on areas examined by Internal Audit, we have concluded that the fundamental key financial systems of the College are operating satisfactorily.

-5.6 Other Governance responsibilities
+4.15 Other Governance responsibilities